ilmuratore/ilmuratore/README.md

 ## About Me
 - 😄 Pronouns: he/him
 - 👀 I’m a Full-Stack Web Developer, backend systems, cloud computing, and a time lost GameDesigner.
-- 🌱 I’m currently work to develop a simply CRM for some clients ( MEAN Stack).
+- 🌱 I’m currently work to develop various projects for some clients.
-- 💞️ I’m looking for a job as a junior web developer, both in back-end and front-end.
+- 💞️ I’m looking for a job as a web developer, both in back-end and front-end.
 - 📫 How to reach me: You can contact me via email at [iengo.simone@gmail.com](mailto:iengo.simone@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/simone-iengo-557914109/).
 - ⚡ Fun fact: I am passionate about video games, anime, manga, D&D, and astronomical observation.